qd-qd/sdk-tutorials/onboarding/chapter-4/2-section-2.md

 When a quorum of validators agrees that tokens have been locked on Ethereum, including the requisite confirmation blocks, a relayer is selected to send an instruction to the Cosmos Gravity module, which issues new tokens.
 This is non-dilutive: it does not increase the circulating support because an equal number of tokens is locked on the Ethereum side.

-To transfer tokens from the Cosmos Hub to the Ethereum blockchain, tokens on the Cosmos network are destroyed and an equal number is released from the `Gravity.sol` smart contract (where they were previously deposited).
+To transfer tokens from the Cosmos Hub to the Ethereum blockchain, tokens on the Cosmos network are destroyed and an equal number are released from the `Gravity.sol` smart contract (where they were previously deposited).

 ### Key design components: trust in integrity

 If a Cosmos chain is trustworthy, you can trust the Gravity Bridge operated by it as long as it performs within certain parameters.

 Bridges to Cosmos chains derive their trustworthiness from the degree of trust associated with the Cosmos chain to which they bridge.
 Peg-zone validators must maintain a trusted Ethereum node.
 This removes all trust and game theory issues that usually arise when involving independent relayers, dramatically simplifying the design.

-The signing of fraudulent validator set updates and transaction batches meant for the Ethereum smart contract is punished on the Cosmos chain by **slashing** – this refers to a financial penalty, specifically the removal of staked value from the validator
+The signing of fraudulent validator set updates and transaction batches meant for the Ethereum smart contract is punished on the Cosmos chain by **slashing** – this refers to a financial penalty, specifically the removal of staked value from the validator.

 Verifying the votes of the validator set is the most expensive on-chain operation Gravity has to perform.
 Existing bridges incur more than double the gas costs for signature sets as small as eight signers.